Xinjiang internment camps: Camp detainees

-The mass internment of Uyghurs and other Turkic Muslims in the camps has become largest-scale arbitrary detention of ethnic and religious minorities since World War II.
+The mass internment of Uyghurs and other Turkic Muslims in the camps has become the largest-scale arbitrary detention of ethnic and religious minorities since World War II.

 Many media outlets have reported that hundreds of thousands of Uyghurs, as well as Kazakhs, Kyrgyz and other ethnic minorities, are held in the camps.
 Radio Free Asia, a news service funded by the US government, estimated in January 2018 that 120,000 members of the Uyghurs were being held in political re-education camps in Kashgar prefecture alone at the time.
 In 2018, local government authorities in Qira County expected to have almost 12,000 detainees in vocational camps and detention centres and some projects related to the centres outstripped budgetary limits.
 Reports of Uyghurs living or studying abroad being detained upon return to Xinjiang are common, which is thought to be connected to the re-education camps.
 Many living abroad have gone for years without being able to contact their family members still in Xinjiang, who may be detainees.

 Uyghur political figure Rebiya Kadeer, who has been in exile since 2005, has had as many as 30 relatives detained or disappeared, including her sisters, brothers, children, grandchildren, and siblings, according to Amnesty International.
 It is unclear when they were taken away.
-On February 2021, two of Kadeer's granddaughters appeared in a video on Twitter denying abuses and telling her not to be "fooled again by those bad foreigners".
+In February 2021, two of Kadeer's granddaughters appeared in a video on Twitter denying abuses and telling her not to be "fooled again by those bad foreigners".

 On 13 July 2018, Sayragul Sauytbay, an ethnic Kazakh Chinese national and former employee of the Chinese state, appeared in a court in the city of Zharkent, Kazakhstan for being accused of illegally crossing the border between the two countries.
 During the trial she talked about her forced work at a re-education camp for 2,500 ethnic Kazakhs.
 Her lawyer argued that if she is extradited to China, she would face the death penalty for exposing re-education camps in Kazakh court.
-Her testimony for the re-education camps have become the focus of a court case in Kazakhstan, which is also testing the country's ties with Beijing.
+Her testimony for the re-education camps have become the focus of a court case in Kazakhstan, which was also testing the country's ties with Beijing.
 On 1 August 2018, Sauytbay was released with a six-month suspended sentence and directed to regularly check-in with police.
 She applied for asylum in Kazakhstan to avoid deportation to China.
 Kazakhstan refused her application.
 On 2 June 2019 she flew to Sweden where she was subsequently granted political asylum.

 According to a Radio Free Asia interview with an officer at the Onsu County police station, as of August 2018, 30,000 persons, or about one in six Uyghurs in the county (approximately 16% of the overall population of the county), were detained in re-education camps.